 Australian Familial Pancreatic Cancer Cohort

 It is estimated that 5-10% of all pancreatic cancers are hereditary.
-The Australian Familial Pancreatic Cancer Cohort (AFPaCC) is a registry for individuals or families who have multiple relatives affected by pancreatic cancer.
+The Australian Familial Pancreatic Cancer Cohort (AFPaCC) recruited nearly 200 families with multiple relatives affected by pancreatic cancer.
 The project has now entered the data analysis phase to further define this unique cohort of Australian families.

 Can pancreatic cancer run in families?

 The majority of pancreatic cancer cases are considered to be random, or ‘sporadic’ occurrences.
 However, having a strong family history of pancreatic cancer is one of the few known Inherited Pancreatic Cancer, which provides more detail around the different heritable aspects of pancreatic cancer.
 If you are concerned about your family history of pancreatic cancer, talk to your GP about obtaining a referral to your local Family Cancer Clinic..
 It is estimated that 5-10% of all cases of pancreatic cancer are hereditary.
 In some cases, this is attributed to established hereditary cancer syndromes, where a known cancer susceptibility gene is present in the family.
 However the underlying genetic cause in the majority of families remain unknown, and this is termed Familial Pancreatic Cancer (FPC).
 FPC is defined by family history and describes kindreds with at least one pair of first-degree relatives affected (i.e. parent-child or sibling relationship).
 The APGI recently published a summary on

 What is AFPaCC?